Diptonil/cloud-notes/dart/README.md

 - The `classes.dart` file illustrates a simple class example.
 However, this just shows a simple case.
 Real use-cases aren't remotely as easy as this.
 - If we are inheriting, we use the keyword `extends` and we use the annotation `@override` at the top of the method we wish to oevrride and provide an original definition for in the child class.
 - The `static` and `super` keywords work exacly the same as they did in Java.

+## Final V Const

+In Java, `final` did the job of `const`.
+Things are different here, though.
+They serve the similar purpose of creating values that cannot be changed.
+However:
+- **final**: Used when a value is initialized at runtime.
+We use this in case we are making some API calls or fetching backend data.
+Can be used inside a class.
+- **const**: Used when a value is initialized at compile-time.
+We use this when we are absolutely certain of its contents since that would carry over throughout the app.
+Cannot be used inside a class.

+## Resources

+**DartPad** is a website that allows trial and use of Dart code.